brosenan/lambda-kube/core.md

 # Dependency Injection

 Functions such as `pod` and `deployment` help build Kubernetes API objects.
-If we consider Kubedi to be a language, these are the _common nouns_.
+If we consider Lambda-Kube to be a language, these are the _common nouns_.
 They can be used to build general Pods, Deployments, StatefulSets, etc, and can be used to develop other functions that create general things such as a generic Redis